 We recognise that we have a responsibility to go beyond embedding a solid infrastructure of phonic knowledge and skills.
-'Restricting children to an unbalanced diet, the thin gruel of a phonics dominated approach, is a recipe for lowering standards and turning children against the written word.'
-(UKLA, 2010).
-We work tirelessly to enable every child to become proficient in their use of phonic strategies whilst simultaneously fostering a lifelong love of literacy, as it's not the mechanics of reading alone but the pleasure gained from text that has the power to enrich and positively alter young lives; 'Reading for pleasure is more important for children's educational success than their family's socio-economic status' (OECD, 2002)
+We work tirelessly to enable every child to become proficient in their use of phonic strategies whilst simultaneously fostering a life-long love of literacy, as it's not the mechanics of reading alone but the pleasure gained from text that has the power to enrich and positively alter young lives.